 Title I of the Americans with Disabilities Act (ADA) offers protection from discrimination based on disability for qualified people with disabilities.
 The law covers employers with 15 or more workers.
-Religious organizations are exempt.
-42 U.S.C. § 12101 et seq.
+Religious organizations are exempt.1

 Title II of the Americans with Disabilities Act (ADA) offers protection from discrimination based on disability for qualified people with disabilities.
-The law covers state or local government employers regardless of the number of workers employed.
-42 U.S.C. § 12101 et seq.
-Please note, the ADA does not apply to federal aovernment workers.1
+The law covers state or local government employers regardless of the number of workers employed.2 Please note, the ADA does not apply to federal government workers.3

 The Colorado Anti-Discrimination Act (CADA) protects employees with disabilities regardless of the number of workers employed.
-Colo.
-Rev. Stat. § 24-34-401 et seq.
-Unlike the ADA, it also provides protection from discrimination based on sexual orientation.
+Unlike the ADA, it also provides protection from discrimination based on sexual orientation.4

 Section 504 of the Rehabilitation Act (Section 504) states that no qualified individual with a disability shall be "excluded from the participation in, be denied the benefits of, or be subject to discrimination under any program or activity receiving federal financial assistance."
-This includes employment.
-29 U.S.C. § 794.
+This includes employment and federal government workers.5